 The importance of soil health and food

-Land and soils are essential for all life-sustaining processes on our planet.
-They are the basis for the food we grow as well as for many other products such as feed, textiles, or wood.
+Land and soil are essential for life on Earth.
+They supply the food we grow and eat, as well as other goods such as feed, textiles, or wood.

-Soils also provide a range of ecosystem services which are important for clean water, supporting biodiversity or for cycling nutrients and regulating climate.
+Soil also provides a range of ecosystem services, which are important for clean water, supporting biodiversity or for cycling nutrients and regulating climate.

-Soils are highly dynamic and fragile systems - and they are a finite resource.
+Soil is a highly dynamic and fragile system - and it is a finite resource.
 It can take up to 1,000 years to produce 1cm of soil.

-Soils are facing pressures from an increasing population with demands on land for production, settlement and industries.
-Soils are also heavily affected by climate change, erosion and sea level rises.
-Approximately 33% of our global soils are degraded and in the EU, erosion is affecting 25% of agricultural land.
+Soil is facing pressures from an increasing population that demands more land for production, settlement and industries.
+It is also heavily affected by climate change, erosion and sea level rises.
+Approximately 33% of our global soil is degraded and in the EU, erosion is affecting 25% of agricultural land.

 Aims of missions in this area